ttdoucet/ttdoucet.github.io/mnist/index.md

 afforded by tf.function.

-Someday maybe I will be able to write machine learning models directly in Numpy, without the dialectical distractions of PyTorch, and gradients just where I want them as with TF2.
+Someday maybe I will be able to write machine learning models directly in NumPy, without the dialectical distractions of PyTorch, and gradients just where I want them as with TF2.
 Will it come to pass?

 The code for my [model], and a [Python notebook] which demonstates it,